zzztzzzt/Amol-JS/README.md

 ### Amol-JS is a package for creating 3D UI animations and effects.

-IMPORTANT : This project is still in the development and testing stages.
-Any form of use is not allowed.
-We are not responsible for any property damage or legal issues caused by the use of this project.
+IMPORTANT : This project is still in the development and testing stages, licensing terms may be updated in the future.

 Amol-JS uses Three.js for 3D graphics rendering.
 Three.js licensed under the MIT License.
 Three.js License : [https://github.com/mrdoob/three.js/blob/dev/LICENSE](https://github.com/mrdoob/three.js/blob/dev/LICENSE)